MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-network-topology.md

 :::image type="content" source="media/dual-region-figure-6.png" alt-text="Diagram of Figure 6, which shows the Azure VMware Solution configuration to enable internet connectivity via internet edges in Azure Virtual Network." lightbox="media/dual-region-figure-6.png":::

-*Figure 6: This screenshot highlights the Azure VMware Solution configuration that you must select to enable internet connectivity via internet edges in Azure Virtual Network.*
+*Figure 6: This screenshot highlights the Azure VMware Solution configuration that you must select to enable internet connectivity via internet edges in Virtual Network.*

 The internet edge NVAs can originate the default route if they support BGP.
 If not, you must deploy other BGP-capable NVAs.
 For more information on how to implement internet outbound connectivity for Azure VMware Solution in a single region, see [Implementing internet connectivity for Azure VMware Solution with Azure NVAs](https://github.com/Azure/Enterprise-Scale-for-AVS/tree/main/BrownField/Networking/Step-By-Step-Guides/Implementing%20internet%20connectivity%20for%20AVS%20with%20Azure%20NVAs).
 In the dual-region scenario discussed in this article, the same configuration must be applied to both regions.